 Fuerteventura, in the Canary Islands (which, despite being just off the coast of Africa are actually Spanish) is definitely one place that surprised me on our recent travels.

-The landscape here is diverse, absolutely stunning (as you might have seen from this post here, this one in the mountains and this one with that that clear blue water)…. and if you pick your hotel just right – it’s the perfect all-year round sunshine destination!
+The landscape here is diverse, absolutely stunning (as you might have seen from this post here, this one in the mountains and this one with that clear blue water)…. and if you pick your hotel just right – it’s the perfect all-year round sunshine destination!

 After spending several days exploring the length and breadth of the island, we finally decided to slow the pace down and do relax by the pool before heading for something of a late lunch…